AqwamCreates/DataPredict-Neural/docs/index.md

 * Build singular models that are interconnected between servers and clients through distributed training.

-* Build models that handles multi-dimensional inputs and outputs to solve any demands of your projects.
+* Build models that handles multi-dimensional tensor inputs and outputs to solve any demands of your projects.

 * Dive into user-friendly API designed for you to learn in a couple of minutes.